tsimeonov/Computer-Science/Programming Logic and design/Chapter 2 Input Processing Output.md

 ## 2.2 Output, Input and Variables

-Output is data that us generated and displayed by the program.
+Output is data that is generated and displayed by the program.
 Input is data that the program receives.

 ---